jacobalberty/unifi-docker/README.md

 # Unifi-in-Docker (unifi-docker)

-This repo contains a Dockerized version of [Ubiqiti Network's](https://www.ubnt.com/) Unifi Controller.
+This repo contains a Dockerized version of [Ubiquiti Network's](https://www.ubnt.com/) Unifi Controller.

 **Why bother?** Using Docker, you can stop worrying about version hassles and update notices for